FranklinB13/Projet-AEF/README.md

 Automata Program README

 Authors
-Franklin
+Franklin,
-Imane
+Imane,
-Ance
+Ance,
-Yasmine
+Yasmine.

-Overview
+Overview:
 This program, developed by Franklin, Imane, Ance, and Yasmine, is designed to work with automata.
 It allows users to create, import, manipulate, and verify automata.
 The primary functionalities include creating a new automaton, importing an automaton from a file, displaying the automaton, saving the automaton to a file, checking if the automaton is complete, making the automaton complete, checking if the automaton is deterministic, making the automaton deterministic, and verifying a word against the automaton.

-File Structure
+File Structure:
 main.c: Contains the main program logic. autom.c and autom.h: Implement functions related to automata. liste.c: Implements functions related to the word list.

-Getting Started
+Getting Started:
 Compile the program using a C compiler.
 Run the executable.

 Follow the on-screen menu to perform various actions.

-Menu Options
+Menu Options:

 Create a New Automaton: Allows the user to create a new automaton.